dsklein/StopLooper/README.md

 Check out the [cmstas/Software](https://github.com/cmstas/Software) repository someplace.
 Copy the files `dataMCplotMaker.cc`, `dataMCplotMaker.h`, and `PlotMakingTools.h` from there into this directory.

 To compile all the code, simply type `make`.
-The plotmaking scripts mentioned above aren't necessarily designed to compile in g++, so you may find you have to edit them by hand to make them compliant.
+The plotmaking scripts mentioned above were designed to compile in ROOT, so you may find you have to make a few small manual fixes to make them work with g++.
+The latest version of the plotmaking scripts that I can _guarantee_ to work with no errors/warnings is the version from Nov.
+5, 2015.

 ###Running